 Like most small schools, Mount House makes the most of what it has on site and then outsources to nearby facilities for the rest.
 The glorious leafy part of North London that the school is based in means kids don’t have far to go to find playing fields and acres of forest though.

 For sports, the school uses both Monken Hadley Common, just outside the school gates, for cross country and running club and Hadley Wood Playing Fields for athletics, cricket and rounders.
 They also have a partnership with Southgate Hockey Club (a minibus ride away) whose facilities they use for coaching and matches.
-Down the side of the Georgian school house there are currently two netball/tennis/basketball courts, which are being transformed as part of the school’s building plans into MUGAs (multi use games areas), which will greatly improve the on-site sports facilities.
+Down the side of the Georgian school house there are currently two netball/tennis/basketball courts, which will be transformed by September 2021 as part of the school’s building plans into MUGAs (multi use games areas), which will greatly improve the on-site sports facilities.
 The school has its own sizeable hall for indoor pursuits like trampolining, badminton, table Tennis, dance and gymnastics too.

-Exciting plans to significantly improve the current facilities are currently under discussion with architects and will be revealed to parents and students early in 2021.
-Watch this space for updates on the building work this coming Spring.
+Exciting plans to significantly improve the current facilities are currently under discussion with architects and will be revealed to parents and students soon.
+Watch this space!

 While you wouldn’t send your child here if winning at every sport is their raison d’être, there is plenty to keep the averagely sporty child happy.
 Each week there’s a games afternoon for teams to practise and for fixtures against local schools.
 There’s a good range of sports to have a go at and, in 2021, golf at the nearby golf club will be introduced as an option for all students.

 As is often the case with smaller schools, individual pursuits are the strongest sports, and for Mount House cross country is currently the area they excel in, with students regularly qualifying for and performing well in national finals.
 The school has recently seen success in netball (U16 Netball ISA Shield Winners 2020), table tennis and athletics too.